rgrosse/compositional_structure_search/README.md

 More recent versions than the ones listed above should work fine, though unfortunately the interfaces to some SciPy routines have a tendency to change without warning...

+Also, if you want to distribute jobs across multiple cores or machines (highly recommended), you will need to do one of the following:
+- install [GNU Parallel](www.gnu.org/software/parallel) (see Configuration section for more details)
+- write a scheduler which better matches your own computing resources (section TODO)

 # Configuration